goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 #### Straight-forward information design tops

 The reason patients use software like Inside Tracker is to get the data they want, in the right way, with as little delay or distraction as possible.
-The patient's mission is to understand the bio and nutrition data, be the data, and figure out how to make that data not just be, but to make a difference in my health outcomes.
+The patient's mission is to understand the bio and nutrition data, be the data, and figure out how to make that data not just be, but to make a difference in their health outcomes.

 #### Sequencing detailed results, step-by-step, is easier to digest

 Bioassay results combined with precision nutrition advice are data rich.
-Revealing more and more detail as the patient understands more and more about their health and nutrition is a proven design technique.
+Revealing more detail as the patient understands more and more about their health and nutrition is a proven design technique.
 By deferring some advanced features to secondary actions (or screens), makes learning the service easier and makes errors less frequent.

 ![Bloodwork Design](/images/case-studies/inside-tracker/insidetracker_bloodwork_design_lg.jpg)